As ich can wipe out every fish in your tank if left untreated, it’s vital you learn how to identify it and deal with it immediately.

 Reduce Aquarium Lighting

-Reducing the amount of time your lights are on will allow your fish more R ‘n R time.
-If you felt like crap, could you be bothered with bright lights or would you rather crawl under a blanket and recuperate?
+Reducing the amount of time the lights are on will allow your fish more R ‘n R time.
+If you felt poorly, could you be bothered with bright lights or would you rather crawl under a blanket and recuperate?
 Fish are the same.

 Feed Less Food

-Chances are if you’re fish is suffering from ich it won’t be eating as much food as normal.
-Any leftover food is just going to sit on your substrate and rot, increasing the bioload in your tank.
+Chances are if your fish is suffering from ich it won’t be eating as much food as normal.
+Any leftover food is just going to sit on the substrate and rot, increasing the bioload in your tank.

 Once the last sign of ich has gone from your tank, keep medicating for at least another week.
 Remember, ich is only vulnerable in stage 3 of its life cycle, so you have to be 100% certain it’s gone.